 OK, I land in Dublin, is it easy to get to Belfast and other parts of Northern Ireland from there?

 In a word, yes.
 One of the most important legacies of the Good Friday Agreement is that there is no hard or visible border separating Northern Ireland from the Republic of Ireland to the south.
-Unfortunately, the ongoing uncertainty around Brexit could affect the progress made in this respect but this won’t be fully known until the negotiations are complete.
+Unfortunately, the UK leaving the EU on January 31, 2020 and the ongoing negotiations that need to be enacted, could affect the progress made in this respect but this won’t be fully known until the negotiations are complete.

 In addition, an improved transport network makes it easier for those driving to commute the approximately 90 minute journey from the island of Ireland’s two biggest cities.
 Many people live in Belfast and commute to work in Dublin or other towns and cities in the Republic of Ireland daily.
 In addition, there are a number of train and bus routes connecting both cities, as well as other towns north and south.